 The vast philosophies and disciplines of Yoga have remained essentially the same over the years.
 Yoga views the human body as a composite of mind, body, and spirit, and supplies unique techniques that create a harmony between these increasingly more refined aspects of our total personality.

-Scientific research on Yoga, and its impact on mind and body, has been expanding at a modest rate for the past three decades.
-One of the yogic models used to describe, what constitutes the human beings total personality is known as the PanchaKosha (five sheaths or bodies) theory.
+Scientific research on Yoga, and its impact on the mind and body, has been expanding at a modest rate for the past three decades.
+One of the yogic models used to describe, what constitutes the human being’s total personality is known as the PanchaKosha (five sheaths or bodies) theory.

-The five body theory can be experienced through awakening of the major chakras, Sushumna and Kundalini, i.e. Yoga.
+The five-body theory can be experienced through the awakening of the major chakras, Sushumna and Kundalini, i.e. Yoga.
 From the deepest most subtle body or sheath to the gross and superficial body, Yoga views the innermost essence of everyone as:

 - Spirit Body – AnandamayaKosha (body of bliss)

 - Psychic Body – VigyanamayaKosha (unconscious mind)

 - Energy Body – PranamayaKosha( bio-plasmic energy, life force)

 - Physical Body – AnnamayaKosha(food dependant, gross body)

 An analogy once described by Swami Niranjan went like this.
 Imagine a human being like an onion consisting of five layers.
 The outer ring or sheath is the physical body, the second ring inside is the bioenergy sheath, the third ring is the mental body, the fourth ring is the psychic body or sheath, and the last ring is the innermost essence, being the spiritual essence and experience.

 Yoga views health as essential and an outcome of having found a balance between our total personality and the world around us.
 This fits well with the total health model definition described by WHO.